mozilla/wagtail-localize-smartling/README.md

     }
     ```

+    The callback receives a `WAGTAIL_CONTENT_LANGUAGES` local code string and is
+    expected to return a valid mapped locale ID (or the original locale ID).

-    Note that by default, when syncing translations, the project will attempt to reformat a mixed-case, Smartling-style language code (e.g. `zh-CN`) into a core Django all-lowercase style (`zh-cn`).
-Depending on how lang codes are set up in your project, this behaviour may not be appropriate.
-You can disable it via the `REFORMAT_LANGUAGE_CODES` setting, which defaults to `True`:
+    Note that by default, when syncing translations the project will attempt to
+    reformat a mixed-case, Smartling-style language code (e.g. `zh-CN`) into a
+    Django-style all-lowercase code (e.g. `zh-cn`).
+Depending on how languade
+    codes are set up in your project, this behaviour may not be appropriate.
+You
+    can disable it by settings the `REFORMAT_LANGUAGE_CODES` setting to `False`
+    (the default is `True`):

     ```python
     WAGTAIL_LOCALIZE_SMARTLING = {